 What are your sync modes?

-We currently support two syncing modes - one-time and incremental.
+We currently support three syncing modes - one-time, auto-sync, & auto-sync and archive.

 - One-time is a one-way sync that collects information only once.

 - Auto-sync means that Onna will perform a full sync first and will keep the data source and Onna in mirrored sync.

 - Auto-sync and archive means that Onna will perform a full sync and archive the information collected.
 Onna will then automatically sync and archive any new information after the original sync.